gurneetmiglani2409/Data-Science-Lab-Work/Intermediate_Project-2/README.md

-# Customer Segmentation by K-means Clustering Algorithm
+# Customer Segmentation by K-means Clustering

 ## Description
 This project focuses on segmenting customers into different groups based on their behavior using clustering techniques.